jspecify/jspecify/docs/docs/spec.md

 -   `g` is `UNSPECIFIED`, *and* we are performing the [all-worlds] version of this check.

-> "Worried" serves a similar purpose to "[comfortable]" above, except to support
+> "Worried" is the complementary piece to "[comfortable]" above.
-> strict checkers.
-For example, a value can be unsafe to dereference if its type
+>
+> Suppose that a tool wants to determine whether to allow an expression of a
+> given type to be dereferenced.
+To do so, it can ask whether it should be
+> "worried" that the type's nullness operator is `UNION_NULL`.
+>
-> has nullness operator `UNION_NULL`, but a strict checker might issue errors
+> -   If the nullness operator *is* `UNION_NULL`, then the dereference clearly
-> also for dereferences of values whose type has nullness operator
+>     should not be allowed.
+> -   If the nullness operator is `UNSPECIFIED`, then it's possible that the
-> `UNSPECIFIED`; it would be "worried" that an `UNSPECIFIED` type "ought to be"
+>     operator "ought to be" `UNION_NULL`.
+A lenient tool might allow the
-> annotated with `@Nullable.`
+>     dereference anyway, while a strict tool might not.

 ## Same type